-assurance, in support of Cote d'Ivoire's National Strategic Plan for Laboratory Services.
-2012 APR MTN Foundation / National HIV/AIDS Hotline - APR_2012 13635:Beha vior & Social Change Communicat ion in Cote d'Ivoire (PACT: Active Prevention & Transformati ve Communicat ion) (Bilateral award ending Sept2013) New Partner 170,000 175,000 This duplicates the MTN Foundation-JHU.
+African Transformation workshops in San Pedro.
+African Transformation is a Johns Hopkins University Center for Communication Programs activity that uses videos, discussions, etc., to promote healthy social and gender norms among young women 2012 COP MTN Foundation / National HIV/AIDS Hotline Active Prevention Fondation MTN Cote d'Ivoire 40,000 40,000 and men.
+MTN Foundation will continue to support the free InfoSIDA HIV/AIDS information hotline by providing, installing, and supporting maintenance for needed telephone equipment and by identifying and ending Sept2013) implementing a communication/p romotion plan for the hotline.
+JHU/CCP provides technical assistance for the hotline, which is managed by an Ivoirian NGO.
+MTN Foundation / National HIV/AIDS Hotline - APR_2012 13635:Beha vior & Social Change Communicat ion in Cote d"Ivoire (PACT: Active Prevention & Transformati ve Communicat ion) (Bilateral award ending Sept2013) New Partner This duplicates the MTN Foundation-JHU.
 CCP PPP described in a separate listing.
-2012 APR Vacances Santé - APR_2012 d"Ivoire (PACT: United Nations Children's Fund 20,000 21,664 "Vacances Santé" is a vacation program for girls who participate in Sports for Life (HIV prevention in conjunction with soccer) in which issues of sexual health, HIV prevention,
+Vacances Santé Communicat ion in Cote d"Ivoire Hopkins University 20,000 21,000 "Vacances Santé" is a vacation program for girls who participate in Sports for Life (HIV prevention

+1 1

+Active United in conjunction

+Prevention Nations with soccer) in

+& Children's which issues of

+Transformat Fund, sexual health,

+ve United HIV prevention,

-Communicat etc., are
+Communicat Nations etc., are

-ion) addressed.
-F · V
+ion) Population addressed.
+FY

-(Bilateral 2010 was the
+(Bilateral Fund 2010 was the

-,

-award first year of the IIS
+award first year of this

 ending partnership,

-Sept2013) whose duration on
+Sept2013) whose duration

 will be

 determined

 based on

-post-test resu ults,
+post-test results,

 client

-satisfaction, a
+satisfaction, and

-continued oth ner
+continued other

-donor suppor rt.
+donor support.

-Contributions s by
+Contributions by

 UNICEF and the

 Ministry of

 Education,

-Department of of
+Department of

-School Healtl h
+School Health

 are in-kind

 (school kits,

-T-shirts, print ted
+T-shirts, printed

-materials, spo ort
+materials, sport

-materials, and d
+materials, and

 insurance).

 JHU/CCP

 planned

 contributions

-were \$20,000
+were \$20,000,

 while other

 donors and

-partners were e to

-contribute 0

-materials in the he

-value of just of

-\$21,000.
-This >